The Best Man (1999 film): Plot

 At the party, Harper steals Lance's copy of Unfinished Business, to the disgust of Quentin, who has deduced Harper's secret.
 As the party gets increasingly drunk, Murch falls for one of the strippers, Candy, and Harper calls Jordan, accepting her invitation.

-Finding the book in Harper's coat, Lance reads it and finds out the truth, realizing that Mia slept with Harper in college to get back at him for his numerous infidelities.
-Enraged, he attacks Harper for his betrayal and almost throws him off the balcony, but Quentin talks him down, and Lance calls off the wedding.
+Finding the book in Harper's coat, Lance reads it and discovers the truth, that Mia slept with Harper in college to get back at Lance for his numerous infidelities.
+Enraged, he attacks Harper for his betrayal, almost throwing him off the balcony, but Quentin talks him down, and Lance calls off the wedding.

 A badly beaten Harper arrives at Jordan's apartment.
 He blames her for circulating the book, but she berates him for airing his own dirty laundry and leading her on.
 The next day, Harper meets Robyn at the airport.
 She notices his injuries, and he confesses.
 Disappointed, Robyn prepares to leave, but Harper declares how much he needs her, and she reluctantly agrees to help him save the wedding.

 Arriving at the church with Candy, Murch breaks up with Shelby.
 Lance arrives, and his friends try desperately to stop him before he can tell his parents the wedding is off.
 Harper – who doesn't share Lance's religious devotion – halts him by asking him to pray.

 While Robyn and Jordan tend to Mia, who is oblivious to the previous night's events, Harper reasons with Lance after much difficulty and assures him of his and Mia's love.
 After forcing Harper to pray with him, a tearful Lance proceeds with the wedding.

 Harper gives a heartfelt speech praising Mia and Lance's love that visibly moves the couple, earning Lance's forgiveness.
 Shelby pushes a bridesmaid out of the way to seize the bouquet, while Quentin catches the garter.
 Jordan finds closure with Harper, telling him Robyn is the woman for him.

 On the dance floor, Harper thanks Robyn for her help and, in front of the entire wedding party, asks her to marry him; she says yes.
 The film ends as everyone dances the electric slide to the song "Candy" by Cameo.